alexjlockwood/godesignpatterns/_posts/2014-04-21-exiting-multiple-goroutines-simultaneously.md

 ---
 layout: post
-title: 'Using One Channel to Exit Multiple Goroutines'
+title: 'Exiting Multiple Goroutines Simultaneously'
 ---
 The ability to close channels (using Go's builtin `close()` function) forms the basis of a useful pattern in Go: <i>using a single channel to exit multiple goroutines</i>.